stormchaserroleplaying/stormchaserRPG/Spells/Level3/Abjuration/index.md

 **Components:** V, S, M *(A polished opal worth at least 1000 gp.)*<br>
 **Duration:** Instantaneous

+Make an unarmed attack roll vs. a creature that is posessed or under the influence of a minor curse.
+On a hit, you grab the creature by the throat and press a polished opal to its forehead.

-Grab the throat of a cursed or possessed creature and press a polished opal to its forehead.
-Pull the opal back, and the curse or entity posessing from the creature will exit it in the form of black, ichor-filled vomit.
+Make a spell attack roll vs. the Charisma defence of the posessing creature, or the DC of the curse.
+On a hit, when you pull opal back, the curse or entity posessing the creature will exit the creature in the form of black, ichor-filled vomit.
 Afterwards, the creature is no longer cursed or possessed.